mrmilu/front_web_mrmilu/README.md

 yalc link "@front_web_mrmilu/services" # here put the name of your package of choice
 ```

+Now your `node_modules` package it's linked to your local yalc repository.

 ### Add new package

-Create folder inside `packages`, with the package name (without prefix @front_web_mrimilu) and with it's corresponding `src` folder and `index.ts`
+Create a folder inside `packages`, with the package name (without the prefix @front_web_mrimilu) and with it's corresponding `src` folder and `index.ts`
 entrypoint.
 It should look like this: `packages/my_new_package/src/index.ts`.

-Inside package folder run `yarn init`, answer the questions (owner should be always Mr.Milú and **version
+Inside the package folder run `yarn init`, answer the questions (owner should be always Mr.Milú and **version
-MUST MATCH current packages versions**).
+MUST MATCH current packages versions**.
+For example if all packages are in version `1.0.0` you should answer `1.0.0` to yarn questions).

 Once finished run the following command `yarn preconstruct init`, this will modify
-the `package.json` file created by _yarn_ with ES Modules and CommonJS entrypoint for built package.
+the `package.json` file created by _yarn_ with the corresponding ES Modules and CommonJS entrypoint.

-Add to `package.json` the following property: `"sideEffects: false"`. **Avoid side effects at
-all** between package parts, because with this property we are telling bundlers that code splitting
+Then add to the `package.json` the following property: `"sideEffects: false"`.
+By adding this we are telling bundlers that code splitting
-can be used between package parts (more info [here](https://stackoverflow.com/a/49203452/3416714)).
+can be used between package parts, so **avoid side effects at
+all cost** between them (more info [here](https://stackoverflow.com/a/49203452/3416714)).

-Also, you will need to add the following script that it would be used by `yarn watch`
+Also, you will need to add the following script, it would be used by `yarn watch`
 to push changes on change:

 ```json